-For over 40 years, Amwins Program Underwriters’ Home Health Care insurance program has offered tailored insurance solutions for medical suppliers, equipment providers, drug distributors, visiting nurse associations (VNAs) and other agencies.
-The program can be accessed through independent agents or brokers.
+For more than 40 years, Amwins Program Underwriters’ Home Health Care insurance program (formerly Smith, Bell & Thompson) has offered tailored insurance solutions for home health providers, medical suppliers, equipment providers, drug distributors, visiting nurse associations (VNAs) and other agencies.

 Please send completed applications to: marie.gaudette@amwins.com.